SCBuergel/account0000r/README.md

 ### 4. `account0000r.loadAccountMetadata`
 Loads account data from a set of EVM chains.
-Simple examples that are included already now are balances, nonces of accounts but account0000r's extendable nature makes this step easily adjustable to load token balances, pending airdrop claims or other highly custom properties.
+Simple examples that are included already now are balances, nonces of accounts but account0000r's extendable nature makes this step easily adjustable to load token balances, pending airdrop claims or other highly custom properties by writing your own `load0000r` (see below for more details).
 The chains from which metadata is loaded are specified in the `chains.json` file (see more info on settings files below).

+### 5. Run analyz0000r
+After loading account metadata via a `load0000r`, the results are recorded in the `accounts` list and can be analyzed (and typically printed to the console output) via a corresponding `analyz0000r` function. account0000r makes it easy to write your own `analyz0000r` function (see below for more details).